KhronosGroup/Vulkan-Guide/chapters/extensions/cleanup.md

 > Promoted to core in Vulkan 1.2

-This extension allows an application to call `vkResetQueryPool` from the host instead of needing to setup logic to submit `vkCmdResetQueryPool` since this is mainly just a quick write to memory for most implementations and little overhead to calling.
+This extension allows an application to call `vkResetQueryPool` from the host instead of needing to setup logic to submit `vkCmdResetQueryPool` since this is mainly just a quick write to memory for most implementations.

 # VK_KHR_separate_depth_stencil_layouts